 17. Golden Retrievers make great seeing eye dogs

-Guide dogs for the blind are often Golden Retrievers or Golden Retriever mixes.
+Seeing eye dogs are often Golden Retrievers or Golden Retriever mixes.

 18. They rock as service dogs in general